StoneOrbits/VortexEngine/docs/color_select_menu.md

 ## Deleting Colors

-To **delete** a color from the colorset, navigate to the slot of the color you want to remove.
-Hold down the button until the LED glows or blinks red.
-Release the button while the LED is red to delete the color.

-### Important Note
+To **delete** a color:
+ 1. cycle to the color slot
+ 2. **hold** the button until the LED glows red
+ 3. release the button **while the LED is red**

-If all colors are deleted from the colorset, the mode will appear blank as if the device is off.
-It’s not recommended to delete all colors from a mode.
+**Warning**: If all colors are deleted, the mode will not display anything and appear as if the device is off.

 ## Saving

-The <span style="color: #ddd;font-weight:bold;">save</span> option always appears at the end, selecting this option will save the changes and exit the menu.
+The **save** option always appears at the end, selecting this option will save the changes and exit the menu.

 ## Selecting Colors

-After selecting a slot, you can adjust the hue, saturation, and brightness (value) of the color.
-This lets you create almost any color you can imagine.
-The process of adjusting these settings varies slightly depending on the device you’re using.
+ 1. **Select a Slot**: Start by selecting the slot where you want to adjust the color.

+ 2. **Select Hue Quadrant**: Pick which quadrant contains the desired hue.

+ 3. **Select Hue**: Pick the specific hue to decide the base color.

+ 4. **Select Saturation**: Pick the saturation to adjust how white the color appears.

+ 5. **Select Brightness**: Pick the brightness to adjust how dark the color appears.

+After selecting brightness the menu will go back to the slot selection and reflect the new choice.